LassoSoft/LassoGuide/lasso_guide_source/getstart/overview/features.rst

    // => 174

-Every query expression starts with "with *newLocalName in *trait_queriable*".
-After this with clause, a query expression can have 0 or more operator clauses that each start with their own keyword.
-(We have three: where, skip, take.
+Every query expression starts "with *newLocalName* in *trait_queriable*".
+After this initial with clause, a query expression can have 0 or more operator clauses that each start with their own keyword.
+(The example above uses three: where, skip, take.
 And order does matter.)
 Every query expression ends with one action clause that specifies what should be done for each iteration.
-(In this case, we're using the "sum" action.)
+(In this case, we're using the "sum" action to add each value in the iteration together.)

 The example above iterates over each element in the staticarray and first tests to see if it is an even number.
 It then skips the first even number it finds and